agracio/edge-js/README.md

 ### Building on Linux

-For a normative set of steps to set up Edge.js on Linux with both Mono and CoreCLR please refer to the [Dockerfile](https://github.com/tjanczuk/edge/blob/master/Dockerfile).
+For a normative set of steps to set up Edge.js on Linux with CoreCLR please refer to the [Dockerfile](https://github.com/agracio/edge-js/blob/master/Dockerfile).
 You can also use the ready-made [Docker image](#docker).

 ### Using .NET Core